Aweseome245/Touhou-5-Mystic-Square-AR/README.en.md

 [Mystic Toolkit](https://lunarcast.net/mystictk.php) was used to decompile and recompile the files, and program code was taken from [the ReC98 repository](https://github.com/nmlgc/ReC98/tree/xJeePx) and compiled with Tasm, which is provided in this repository.

 I used the Unixel font to make the Arabic font file.

+Contact me if you have any questions.
+You can find me on the [Arabsokyo](https://discord.gg/bvWXjqbt5t) Discord server.